TheBinaryNinja/tvapp2/README.md

 #### Environment Variables

-This following is a list of environment variables you can tell within your Docker container.
+The following is a list of environment variables you can tell within your Docker container.

 <br />